28 creative marketing ideas that won't break the bank

 12. Make instructional videos

 If you don't mind being in front of the camera then it's easy to start a YouTube channel.
 People always appreciate it when companies give them something useful, so guide them through simple tasks or concepts in two-minute videos.
-You can even make a video using simply your cell phone.

 13. Be active on forums